Bubobubobubobubo/sardine/docs/documentation/sardinopedia/senders.md

 - **OSC Sender**: send or receive *Open Sound Control* messages.

-Naturally, people are thinking about adding more and more senders.
-The best ones will be added to the base library.
+Naturally, **Sardine** users are thinking about adding more and more senders.
+Some are planned, some have never seen the light, and the best ones will be surely be added to the base library in the future.
 For now, these three *I/O* tools cover most of the messages used by *live-coders* and *algoravers*. **Python** packages can be imported to deal with other things that **Sardine** is not yet covering.
 You can turn the software into an ASCII art patterner or hack your way around to deal with DMX-controlled lights.

-Now that all of this is explained, you will see that learning how to *swim* was kind of the big deal.
-Learning will be funnier because you will now experiment with code! **Senders** and *swimming functions* are enough to already make pretty interesting music.
+You will soon figure out that learning how to *swim* was kind of the big deal.
+The rest is much easier to learn because you will now play with code quite a lot! **Senders** and *swimming functions* are enough to already make pretty interesting music.
 The rest is just me sprinkling goodies all around :)

 ## I - Anatomy of Senders

 A **Sender** is an *event generator*.
-It describes an event.
-This event can mutate depending on multiple factors such as patterns, randomness, chance operations, clever **Python** string formatting, etc...
-A single sender can be arbitrarily long depending on the precision you want to give to each event.
+It is a method call describing an event.
+This event can mutate based on multiple factors such as patterns, randomness, chance operations, clever **Python** string formatting, etc...
+A single sender call can be arbitrarily long depending on the precision you want to give to each event.
+It can sometimes happen that a sender will receive ten arguments or more.

 ```
        /`-._                          /`-._